Sámi media: Northern Sámi

 Muitalægje or Muittalægje čuvgetusa haliduvvidi sami gaskast (Tales for Sámi hungry for education/culture) was the first Sámi-language newspaper, founded by the Northern Sámi-speaking Norwegian Christian Andreasen.
 It was published for only two years, from 1873 to 1875.
 The purpose of this newspaper was to encourage the Sámi youth to look towards books for knowledge so they would learn more about the world outside the Sámi community.

 In 1898, the next publication Nuorttanaste, a Christian monthly, appeared on the market.
 Nuorttanaste is still being published today, albeit only 11 times a year.
 Nuorttanaste has used a number of different orthographies, starting with the Friis orthography, which is the same orthography that was used for the 1895 Bible in Northern Sámi and is the one that the majority of Sámi past a certain age have learned.
 In 1948, the monthly switched over to the Bergsland-Ruong orthography, but due to reader complaints switched back to the Friis orthography again in 1960.
 Since the fall of 1992, Nuorttanaste has had articles written with both the Friis orthography and the 1979 orthography, which is the latest version to be approved and the one that is currently taught in schools throughout Sápmi.

 Sami Usteb was another religious monthly, although a short-lived one, as only 57 issues were published by Norway's Lapp Mission.
 The first issue dates back to 1899, when two pastors, Jens Otterbech and Gudbrand Tandberg, decided to combine their efforts and write religious articles for the Sámi in their own mother tongue.
 Otterbech left northern Norway in 1902, after which Tandberg continued to write on his own for a year until its last issue in 1903.

 Saǥai Muittalægje was yet another short-lived Sámi publication, with only 33 issues published from 1904 to 1911.
-It is, however, rather famous considering how short-lived it was due to the fact that it was the first place Isak Saba's The Song of the Sami People was published on April 1, 1906.
+It is, however, rather famous considering how short-lived it was due to the fact that it was the first place Isak Saba's The Song of the Sámi People was published on April 1, 1906.
 This poem would go on to become the anthem of the Sámi in 1986 after it had been set to music.
 In addition to his having penned the national anthem of the Sámi, Saba was also the first Sámi politician to be elected to the Norwegian Parliament.
 In this, the paper more than succeeded in its objective of making the Sámi more politically aware.
 Saba was also one of the two editors-in-chief at the paper, with Anders Larsen being the other one.
 After this publication folded, more than twenty years went by without any other Northern Sámi publication besides Nuorttanaste being published.